jeju5/management/cs/aws/aws_developer.md

 # Other Topics & Tips
-* To allow one AWS account to access and manage resources in another AWS account
-  * configure aws cross account access

 * AWS Systems Manager Parameter Store (SSM)
   * Where would you store confidential information (credentials, license codes) for AWS resources? -> AWS Systems Manager Parameter Store (as parameter values)
   * SecureString